James Burnham: Reception

-British writer George Orwell was inspired by Burnham's The Managerial Revolution and his explanation of power, which informed Orwell's 1949 novel Nineteen Eighty-Four.
+While critical of Burnham's predictions - that Germany is bound to win the war; Germany and Japan are bound to survive as great states and to remain the nuclei of power in their respective areas; Germany will not attack the USSR until after the defeat of Britain; and the USSR is bound to be defeated - British writer George Orwell was inspired by Burnham's The Managerial Revolution and his explanation of power, which informed Orwell's 1949 novel Nineteen Eighty-Four.
 Orwell noted in 1945, "For Burnham's geographical picture of the new world has turned out to be correct.
-More and more obviously the surface of the earth is being parceled off into three great empires ...".
-The superpowers of Oceania, Eurasia, and Eastasia in the novel are partly influenced by Burnham's assessment of Roosevelt's America, Nazi Germany and the Soviet Union as being managerial states.
+More and more obviously the surface of the earth is being parcelled off into three great empires ..."
+The superpowers of Oceania, Eurasia, and Eastasia in the novel are partly influenced by Burnham's assessment of the United States under Franklin D. Roosevelt, Nazi Germany, and the Soviet Union as being managerial states.
 In 1946 Orwell, summarized Burnham's managerial revolution and outlined the geopolitical landscape of Nineteen Eighty-Four:

 The rulers of this new society will be the people who effectively control the means of production: that is, business executives, technicians, bureaucrats and soldiers, lumped together by Burnham, under the name of 'managers'.
 These people will eliminate the old capitalist class, crush the working class, and so organise society that all power and economic privilege remain in their own hands.
 Private property rights will be abolished, but common ownership will not be established.
 The new 'managerial' societies will not consist of a patchwork of small, independent states, but of great super-states grouped round the main industrial centres in Europe, Asia, and America.
 These super-states will fight among themselves for possession of the remaining uncaptured portions of the earth, but will probably be unable to conquer one another completely.
 Internally, each society will be hierarchical, with an aristocracy of talent at the top and a mass of semi-slaves at the bottom."

-While Orwell partly agreed with Burnham's analysis, he never fully accepted Burnham's attitude towards Machiavellian managerial power.
+While Orwell partly agreed with Burnham's analysis, he never fully accepted Burnham's attitude towards Machiavellian managerial power, and Nineteen Eighty-Four has been seen as a satire of Burnham's analysis.
 This unresolved thought helped to inspire the character of O'Brien, who talks about power and regimes in Nineteen Eighty-Four.